 - The client identity and secret are pre-arranged between the client and authorization server.

 We've discussed the resource owner's "granting" of access rights to its protected resources.
 The type of grant can vary, depending on the level of trust between the client and the resource owner, the client's relationship to the protected resource, and also by the type of implementation.
 OAuth has defined two general client types, depending on their ability to maintain the confidentiality of their credentials:

 - Confidential: For clients who are capable of maintaining confidentiality of their credentials.

 - Public: For those clients who are not capable of maintaining confidentiality of their credentials.

-The resource owner password credential grants may be used directly by a client to obtain an access token.
+The resource owner password credential grant may be used by a trusted client directly to obtain an access token.
 There must be a high level of trust between the client and the resource owner.

 - A MAC token uses a supplied MAC key to sign sections of the request for integrity verification.

 - Refresh tokens may be issued by the authentication server at access token generation.
 They may be used by the client to obtain additional access tokens when existing access tokens have expired, or in order to obtain a more limited set of permissions than originally defined.

 The internal format of the access token is not addressed by the OAuth 2.0 specification.
 The resource server enforcement point must understand the tokens generated by the authorization server.